 When creating this list try to keep in mind the below points to make the process painless.

 - List groups as per the next description: Group 1: Bride and Groom + Grooms Parents, Dave and Mary.
-Please include family role and name.
+Please include the family role and name.

 - Start with the largest groups first working your way to smaller groups.
 This makes the process much easier for your guests.